mariamezzat01/ML-for-Bio-Robotics/Task1/Task1/README.md

 ## Packages Used

--Pandas: Used for data manipulation and analysis.
+- Pandas: Used for data manipulation and analysis.
--NumPy: Used for mathematical operations and array manipulation.
+- NumPy: Used for mathematical operations and array manipulation.
--Scikit-learn: Used for linear regression model and mean square error and r-squared calculation.
+- Scikit-learn: Used for linear regression model and mean square error and r-squared calculation.
--SciPy: Used for statistical functions, including boxcox transformation.
+- SciPy: Used for statistical functions, including boxcox transformation.

 ## Problem Definition